csfeeser/Python/challenges/temp/week2warmup.md

 while True:
   name= input("What is your name?\n>")

-# OBJECTIVE 2: put the correct permission argument in the open() function below
+# NOTE: there are four a-words, so there should be four lines of output in the "monday.txt" file!

 # OBJ.
-3- while indented under the with/as below, loop over the "words" list above
+2: put the correct permission argument in the open() function below
+with open("monday.txt") as fileobj:

      # OBJ.
+3- while indented under the with/as, loop over the "words" list above
+     # OBJ.
 4- add if logic to only allow words that start with the letter "a"
      # OBJ.
 5- insert "name" and each "a-word" into the .write() line below.

-# NOTE: there are four a-words, so there should be four lines of output in the "monday.txt" file!

-with open("monday.txt") as fileobj:
      fileobj.write("Hello, " + "!
 I hope you have an " + " day today!")
 ```